WanakitsamphanTh/certificates/README.md

 # Description
 I created this repo only to store my certificates and keep them safe.
-I set the repo public to showcase my interests to anyone interested in working with me.
+I set the repo public to showcase my interests to anyone who wants to know me.

 ## 👓 I'm interested in
 1. Machine Learning